|9,904 page views|

 This time I tried leading the traverse with two ropes.
 Made me feel completely free to place lots of small cams and stuff further along the traverse without exposing the second to extra swing.
 So really the only part of the climb not well-protected for me leading was like the first 25 feet or so into the traverse (when I was exposed to swinging back and hitting the corner).

 P1 upper half: The obvious L-facing corner is harder, has an awkward mantle move (5.4?) but perhaps more interesting.
-Face to R of corner seemed easier.
+The face to the right of the corner seemed easier.

 Overall climb difficulty: Perhaps if you're very careful to find the easiest way at all times, might be able to avoid all the 5.4 moves and go the whole way at 5.3